City of Asheville – Title VI Policy Statement

 Smoking is strictly prohibited on all transit buses.
 Please extinguish cigarettes before boarding the bus.

 All ART buses offer wheelchair lifts and other features to accommodate riders with disabilities.
 By ADA standards, wheelchairs must be secured on buses.
-There are two wheelchair securement locations per bus, each equipped with devices which hold the wheelchairs safely in place.
+There are two wheelchair securement locations per bus, each equipped with devices that hold the wheelchairs safely in place.
 Operators provide securement assistance as needed.
 Lap/shoulder belts are recommended for safety purposes.

 For more information on ADA Discounted Bus Pass Guidelines and Application, please click here.